JuliaPlots/AbstractPlotting.jl/docs/src/basic-tutorial.md

 ```

 For this tutorial, we also call `AbstractPlotting.inline!(true)` so plots appear inline after each example.
 Otherwise, an interactive window will open when you return a `Scene`.
+To enable this, we need to import `AbstractPlotting`.

 ```@example 1
+using AbstractPlotting
 AbstractPlotting.inline!(true)
 nothing # hide
 ```